altf4/smashbot_analysis/README.md

 ### Running a Proof-of-Concept
 Once you've trained your model (or gotten a pre-trained one) you can start running predictions.

-For this part, you'll need a full `libmelee` setup.
-Follow the instructions here: https://github.com/altf4/libmelee

-Then run:

 `./visualization.py`